heremaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 ## Disabling Schema Validation

 To disable the Schema Validation just update the space definition but not send the *schema-validator* processor definition.
-Please note that you have to include **all other** processor definitions if there are multiple; otherwise you will disable all processors.
+Note that you have to include **all other** processor definitions if there are multiple; otherwise you will disable all processors.